Malacañang Palace: Private quarters

-Each new presidential couple took their pick of the available bedrooms, each President frequently avoiding the bedroom of his predecessor.
+New presidential couples took their pick of the available bedrooms, each President frequently avoiding the bedroom of his predecessor.

 A president with many children or grandchildren usually had problems, particularly when a foreign head of state arrived, expecting to be invited to stay in the palace, such as when Indonesian President Sukarno visited President Quirino shortly after the war, like many personalities who have stayed beforehand in Malacañang over the years.
 It is recounted that the Prince of Wales, later King Edward VIII, dropped by in the 1920s to play polo.
 American and Asian heads of state have stayed at Malacañang Palace on visits to Manila.

 With three grown children, leaky roofs, noisy air conditioners, and cramped space, the Marcos family decided to expand the palace in 1978.
-The bedrooms of the president and the first lady were enlarged and suites were built for their children Ferdinand, Jr., Imee, Irene, and their niece Aimee.
+The bedrooms of the president and the first lady were enlarged and suites were built for their children Ferdinand Jr., Imee, Irene, and their niece Aimee.
 The private living room was expanded and the entire private quarters generally added to or enlarged resulting in the present-day structure.